 Born in Alabama as the daughter and granddaughter of talented dressmakers, Lowe began sewing and designing as a young child.
 When her mother died in 1914, Lowe finished the four dresses her mother had been working on, including one for the first lady of Alabama, and thus established herself as a skilled dressmaker.

-Her most famous commission was creating all of the bridal party dresses for Jacqueline Bouvier’s 1953 wedding to John F. Kennedy.
-However, a flood in her workshop shortly before the wedding destroyed most of the dresses, which Lowe recreated at a loss, and as often happened with her work, she was not credited as the designer.
+Her most famous commission was creating the wedding dress and all the bridal party dresses for Jacqueline Bouvier’s 1953 wedding to John F. Kennedy.
+Janet Auchincloss, the bride's mother, chose Lowe as the designer; Lowe had designed several dresses for Auchincloss and her daughters since 1942.
+However, a flood in Lowe's workshop shortly before the wedding destroyed most of the dresses, which Lowe recreated at a loss, and as often happened with her work, she was not credited as the designer.

 Book cover: Ann Lowe: American Couturier